Aleksander Zawadzki: Biography

 He returned to Poland in 1934.
-On 27 May 1934 he was arrested in Warsaw.
+On 27 May 1934, he was arrested in Warsaw.
 He was detained in custody until February 1935, when he was released on bail.
-On 13 January 1936 he was arrested again.
+On 13 January 1936, he was arrested again.
 He was then accused of acting to the detriment of the Republic of Poland.
-The trial took place on 4-21 April 1938.
+The trial took place on 4–21 April 1938.
 Along with Zawadzki, who was the main accused, 55 other people were tried.
-Zawadzki was sentenced to 15 years imprisonment.
+Zawadzki was sentenced to 15 years' imprisonment.
 After upholding the judgment of 23 November 1938 by the Court of Appeals, he was imprisoned in Brest.
-He stayed there until September 1939, when after the Soviet invasion of Poland, the city was occupied by the Red Army.
+He stayed there until September 1939, when, after the Soviet invasion of Poland, the city was occupied by the Red Army.
 He took up work in the Byelorussian Soviet Socialist Republic in the Pinsk district office.

-During the Second World War he was active in the foundation of the Union of Polish Patriots and the Polish Workers' Party, being elected to the Politburo of the latter.
+During World War II, he was active in the foundation of the Union of Polish Patriots and the Polish Workers' Party, being elected to the Politburo of the latter.
 He was also a political organiser of the Polish Army in the Soviet Union and was promoted to the rank of brigadier general.

-After the war he became the government representative in Silesia, then the voivode of the Silesian-Dąbrowskie Voivodeship.
-From December 1948 he became a member of the Politburo of the Central Committee of the Polish United Workers' Party.
+After the war, he became the government representative in Silesia, then the voivode of the Silesian-Dąbrowskie Voivodeship.
+From December 1948, he became a member of the Politburo of the Central Committee of the Polish United Workers' Party.
 From 1949 to 1952 he was deputy chairman of the Council of Ministers.

-Zawadzki was elected to the Sejm in 1947, and on 20 November 1952, he was appointed chairman of the Polish Council of State, to replace Bolesław Bierut.
+Zawadzki was elected to the Sejm in 1947, and on 20 November 1952, he was appointed chairman of the Council of State of the Polish People's Republic, to replace Bolesław Bierut.

 Zawadzki died on 7 August 1964 of cancer at the age of 64 and was buried at the Powązki Military Cemetery in Warsaw.